gbowerman/vmsstools/README.md

   1. Install Python 3.x.
   2. Install the azurerm REST wrappers for Microsoft Azure: "pip install azurerm" (use --upgrade if azurerm is already installed)
   3. Clone this repo locally.
-In particular copy vmssextn.py, sub.py, vmss.py, vmssconfig.json.tmpl.
+In particular copy the vmssextn folder.
   4. You need a service principal and tenant ID.
 See [Authenticating a service principal with Azure Resource Manager](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/) - note that "Reader" access as described in that doc is not enough.
 It should be "Contributor" or some other roll that allows write access.
   6. Edit vmssconfig.json in the local directory (rename vmssconfig.json.tmpl).
 Fill in the service principal values for your application (tenantId, appId, app secret, subscription ID).
   7. Run the command, e.g. python vmssextn.py